Scientific Name

 Agave karatto is native to the Windward Islands of the West Indies, including Antigua and Barbuda.

-How to Grow and Care
+How to Grow and Care for Agave karatto

 Agave is not a difficult plant to grow.
 They're slow-growing and dramatic and will even thrive on a bit of neglect.
 If you're the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
-If, however, you're the type of person who likes to set it and forget it, and you have a sunny window, Agave might be the way to go.
+If, however, you're the type who likes to set it and forget it and have a sunny window, Agave might be the way to go.
 Be aware that some large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
-They have irritating sap and sometimes very sharp thorns that can cause injuries to small children and even pets.
+They have irritating sap and sometimes very sharp thorns that can injure small children and even pets.

 In general, Agaves do not need to be repotted every year.
-Most species commonly found in cultivation grow slowly and take a long to outgrow their pot.
+Most species commonly found in cultivation grow slowly and take a long time to outgrow their pot.
 It's also best to handle your Agave as little as possible since they do not like to be disturbed.
 When you do repot, refresh the spent soil with a new potting mix and make sure the plant is firmly anchored in its pot.

 See more at How to Grow and Care for Agave.